 The only catch is that we spend less than 5% of our day in flow.
 So should you let it go just because your buzzer dinged?
 Absolutely not.
 Once your pomodoro is over, do a quick 2-minute assessment of whether you should take the break or continue working.

 Dino, a web developer at focus booster does just that.
-He notes, “Sometimes, when my pomodoro session ends, I’m very close to tackling an issue.
-In such cases, I start another pomodoro straightaway and complete my work before taking a long break.”
+He notes, “Sometimes when my pomodoro session ends, I’m very close to tackling an issue.
+In such cases, I start another pomodoro straightaway and complete my work before taking a longer break.”

 Deciding to omit breaks for maintaining your flow can be helpful.
 However, keep in mind that this doesn’t mean you lose all respect of the breaks that the pomodoro technique offers.
 Science agrees that these breaks are critical for your performance and focus, giving you time to blow off some steam and zone back into a period of razor-sharp concentration.

 The only way to assess your situation then is to understand your productivity flow.
 You’ll feel the following, and may find that sidelining your break would be beneficial:

 You’d lose track of time and be at your most creative self

 You will be in control, more focused, and know exactly what you’re doing